Park Community Academy - SEND Information Report for Special Educational Needs and Disabilities.

 - Pre-teaching of new concepts and vocabulary using colourful semantics to enhance learning.

 - Use of interactive whiteboards and sound field systems in every classroom.

-- Provision of specialist equipment, e.g. a specifically designed toileting area for children with physical needs and adaptation of the environment through the addition of grab rails, to promote independence and integration.
+- Provision of specialist equipment, e.g. specialist equipment provided by the LA for Visually Impaired & Hearing Impaired pupils, and a specifically designed toileting area for children with physical needs and adaptation of the environment through the addition of grab rails, to promote independence and integration.

 - Provision of resources to enhance independent learning such as easy-grip scissors.

 - Differentiated work and resources; tailored to pupils needs.

 - Access to voice recording equipment to allow opportunities for oral rehearsal prior to writing.